elixir-cloud-aai/TESK/auth.md

 * If Elixir AAI introduces groups-clients binding (presenting only those group names to clients, that where mentioned during client registration - currently each client receives all groups, as long as it has the scope `groupNames`), the token will have to be obtained using a client, which can receive those groups that are needed during Authorisation (see [below](#Authorisation))

 #### Built-in client
-A valid token can be obtained using an OIDC client built in Swagger UI at TESK API homepage.
+A valid token can be obtained using an OIDC client built in Swagger UI at the TESK API homepage.
 In order to use the client, it has to be configured, by placing Client ID - registered at Elixir AAI with Implicit Grant - in the API environment variable `TESK_API_SWAGGER_OAUTH_CLIENT_ID` (authorisation code grant also possible, but discouraged).
 Unless groups-clients relationship is introduced, token obtained using Swagger UI from one environment can be used to make calls to API installed elsewhere.

 ### Token validation
 TESK API validates the token by hitting Elixir AAI `user_info` endpoint on each request and extracting information returned from that endpoint.
 If user info is returned without error, token is considered valid.
 Invalid token or lack of thereof in `authorisation: Bearer` header will result in `HTTP 401 Unauthorized` error.